invariantlabs-ai/mcp-scan/README.md

 ```

 ## Contributing
 We welcome suggestions, bug reports, or feature requests as GitHub issues.
+However, we currently can not directly accept pull requests.

 ## Development Setup
 To run this package from source, follow these steps: